 Accommodations

 We can house up to 70 guests in our dual occupancy Clam Tents.
 These double-walled sleeping tents are designed to withstand Antarctic conditions with a high-tech nylon covering and durable aluminum frame that opens up like a clam shell.
 They are also incredibly comfortable to live in with large doors and a tall interior that allows you to stand upright and move around easily (16 ft x 8 ft or 5 m x 2.4 m).
-Tents are naturally heated by the 24-hour sunlight up to 60°-70°F (15°-21°C) but also have a wooden floor underneath to provide insulation from the snow and solid footing.
+Tents are naturally heated by the 24-hour sunlight up to 60°F (16°C) and also have a wooden floor underneath to provide insulation from the snow and solid footing.
 Each guest is provided with a cot, mattress, pillow, linens, towels, and wash basin.

 Please tell us if you have a preferred tent-mate.
 Otherwise we will pair you with a compatible roommate of the same gender.